buyallmemes/blog-api/posts/20240404-practical-dependency-inversion-principle.md

    At least, within our new `NotificationModule`.
    And when someone eventually decides to refactor `UserModule`, all they need to do is keep the interface implemented.
-   Not the several dozen of public methods with unknown origins introduced within the last 7 years.
+   Not the several dozens of public methods with unknown origins introduced within the last 7+ years.
    But a single interface that leaves within `NotificationModule` domain.

 I don't know about you, but for me `reducing the mess` beats `adding to the mess` any day.